Is this the best time to sell my second home?

 The current tax position

-CGT is payable on the sale of a residential property at 28% for higher rate taxpayers and 18% for basic rate taxpayers (only on any amount within their unused basic rate band).
+CGT remains payable at 18% for basic rate taxpayers (on any amount within their unused basic rate band).

 Does the property qualify for Private Residence Relief?
+(PPR)

-Firstly, CGT is not payable on a property which has always been used as your main residence.
-Individuals who own more than one property can opt to elect which property is their main residence if they are within a certain timeframe.
+CGT is not payable on a property which has always been used as your main residence.
+Individuals who own more than one property and who use both as a main residence – living in a townhouse in the week and a country home at weekends for example – can opt to elect which property qualifies for PPR.
+If the second property is a holiday home however, an election is not an option.

 Is the property in joint names?